Arranging a low-cost, direct cremation in Sacramento, CA

 Death certificates cost $21.00 each.
 This is often considered a ‘cash advance’ item and not included in a quoted cremation price.
 The funeral director will generally obtain the death certificates on your behalf.

-Can I preplan a cremation?
+Can I preplan a basic cremation?

 Yes, you can prearrange a cremation.
-Advance planning can help to ensure you get the most appropriate services provider for your needs and can save the surviving family the financial and emotional burden at the time of death.
-There are various options open to you to plan ahead, so consult with your preferred services provider.
+Advance planning can help ensure you get the most appropriate service provider for your needs and save the surviving family from the financial and emotional burden at the time of death.

 What can we do with the cremated remains?

 As I mentioned earlier, there is versatility in what you can do with cremated remains.
-You can inter a cremation urn in a cemetery plot or niche, keep an urn at home, scatter the remains or create a cremation artifact such as a cremation diamond, glass paperweight, bird bath, or memorial reef ball.
+You can inter a cremation urn in a cemetery plot or niche, keep an urn at home, scatter the remains, or create a cremation artifact such as a cremation diamond, glass paperweight, bird bath, or memorial reef ball.

 Visit our Complete Guide to Scattering Cremated Remains to learn more.